Gala (magazine)

-Gala is a French language weekly celebrity and gossip magazine published in Paris, France.
+Gala is a French language weekly celebrity and women's magazine published in Paris, France.
 The magazine also has international editions in various languages.

+On 21 November 2023, the magazine was sold to Groupe Figaro as part of Vivendi's efforts to obtain approval from the European Commission for the purchase of a controlling stake in Lagardère Group.

 History and profile

 Gala was first published in 1993.
-The magazine is published by Prisma Media on a weekly basis.
+The magazine is published by Groupe Figaro on a weekly basis.
 The headquarters of the weekly is in Paris.
 The editor-in-chief is Juliette Serfati.
 The magazine provides news on significant figures from entertainment, fashion and society and targets women.

-Gala has five editions.
-The magazine is published in German, Greek, and Polish languages.
-The German edition of Gala was established in 1994 and is published weekly.

 Gala had a circulation of 264,000 copies in France in 2010.
-In the period of 2013-2014 the circulation of the magazine was 234,175 copies.
+In the period of 2013–2014 the circulation of the magazine was 234,175 copies.

+As of January 2021, Gala was published in four countries: France, Germany, Poland and Russia, and over the years released special editions of the magazine: Gala Men, Gala Style and Gala Wedding.
+The German edition of the magazine was established in 1994 and is published weekly.
+In Poland, Gala was first published in 2001 and ceased its publication after 20 years in August 2021.
+Other discontinued editions of the magazine include: Kuwait, Lebanon, Lithuania and Syria.

+Awards

+The Polish edition of Gala organised an annual awards ceremony called "Róże Gali" (Polish: Gala's Roses) since 2003.